MobilityData/gtfs-realtime-bindings/java/UPDATING.md

 mvn -P mobilitydata-release release:clean release:prepare
 ```

-Bump version numbers as appropriate.
 When tagging the release, use a tag of
 the form `gtfs-realtime-bindings-java-0.0.1` (Note the addition of `-java`).

 Now perform the release: